 Move the clamp selector switch to the left (float) position, slide the spindle unit from side to side and in and out to make sure it slides freely.
 The necessary effort to slide this will decrease when the shipping oil is entirely removed from the machine base.
 Spindle base should float easily without pulsating.
-If adjustment is required, first adjust the air regulator (#502-27-17) in the end cap on the rear of the spindle base, if further adjustments are required, a needle valve is located in the rear of the spindle unit, which controls the air flow to the rear float.
+If adjustment is required, first adjust the air regulator (#502-27-17) in the end cap on the rear of the spindle base, if further adjustments are required, a needle value is located in the rear of the spindle unit, which controls the air flow to the rear float.
 Bar should float easily and smoothly, without pulsating.
 Pulsating is an indication of too much air being applied.

-Switch the float/neutral/clamp switch to clamp and check for proper operation of the clamp assembly and proper release and movement of the base when switched back to float.
+Move the clamp selector to the right (clamp) and check proper operation of the clamp assembly and proper release and movement of the base when turned back to float.